ewouds/PlooiKaart/README.md

 We welcome contributions!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to set up your development environment and submit pull requests.

+## Uploads & Azure Storage

+- The backend handles uploads and streams them to Azure Blob Storage using the `AZURE_STORAGE_CONNECTION_STRING` environment variable.
+- For local development, set `AZURE_STORAGE_CONNECTION_STRING` in your `.env` (see `.env.example`).
+- For CI/CD and production, add the connection string to **GitHub Secrets** (Settings → Secrets and variables → Actions) and avoid committing any secrets to the repo.
+Prefer Managed Identity or Key Vault in production.

 ## Tech Stack

 - **Frontend**: React, Vite, TypeScript, Material UI